philga7/test-automation-harness/docs/PLUGIN_ARCHITECTURE.md

 2. **Check Plugin Health**: Use health status to identify issues
 3. **Monitor Statistics**: Track plugin performance and success rates
 4. **Test in Isolation**: Test plugins individually to isolate issues
+5. **Enable Detailed Healing Logging**: Set `enableDetailedLogging: true` for healing engine
+6. **Monitor Healing Statistics**: Track healing success rates and performance
+7. **Test Strategies Individually**: Test each healing strategy in isolation
+8. **Review Confidence Scores**: Check if confidence calculations are appropriate

 ## Conclusion

 The plugin architecture provides a solid foundation for the Self-Healing Test Automation Harness.
 It enables flexibility, extensibility, and maintainability while ensuring consistent behavior across all plugin types.
 The architecture is designed to grow with the system and support future enhancements while maintaining backward compatibility.

+The addition of the comprehensive self-healing engine with multiple strategies, confidence scoring, and metrics tracking significantly enhances the system's ability to automatically recover from test failures.
+The healing engine's modular design allows for easy extension and customization, while its comprehensive monitoring capabilities provide visibility into healing effectiveness and system performance.

+Key benefits of the enhanced architecture include:

+1. **Automatic Failure Recovery**: The healing engine automatically attempts to recover from test failures using multiple strategies
+2. **Confidence-Based Selection**: Strategies are selected based on confidence scores, ensuring the most appropriate approach is used
+3. **Comprehensive Metrics**: Detailed statistics and metrics provide insights into healing performance
+4. **Extensible Design**: New healing strategies can be easily added and integrated
+5. **Robust Error Handling**: Graceful error handling ensures the system remains stable even when healing fails
+6. **Performance Monitoring**: Built-in performance tracking helps optimize healing effectiveness

+The architecture continues to evolve to support advanced features like machine learning-based healing, cross-test learning, and dynamic strategy loading, ensuring it remains at the forefront of test automation innovation.